 The pinhole disables system calls after calling the close(31337) invoked when finishing main function.

 I just decided to overwrite the is_syscall_impossible variable.
-Then, we have to find the address of is_syscall_impossible that is located on Pinhole.so library.
-After wasting of some time, my teammate told me that the address of pin binary is fixed, so I used pin binary to find a location of is_syscall_impossible.
+Then, we had to find the address of is_syscall_impossible located on Pinhole.so library.
+After wasting some time, my teammate told me that the address of pin binary is fixed, so I used pin binary to find a location of is_syscall_impossible.

 root@IU:~# cat /proc/7763/maps